cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - The `validatorSet` mapping is populated with the initial validator set.
   - The initial validator set is returned to the consensus engine.
 - **Error Condition**
-  - The genesis state contains no valid provider client state, where the validity is defined as in [ICS 7](../../client/ics-007-tendermint-client).
+  - The genesis state contains no valid provider client state, where the validity is defined in the corresponding client specification (e.g., [ICS 7](../../client/ics-007-tendermint-client)).
-  - The genesis state contains no valid provider consensus state, where the validity is defined as in [ICS 7](../../client/ics-007-tendermint-client).
+  - The genesis state contains no valid provider consensus state, where the validity is defined in the corresponding client specification (e.g., [ICS 7](../../client/ics-007-tendermint-client))..
   - The genesis state contains an empty initial validator set.
   - The genesis state contains an initial validator set that does not match the validator set in the provider consensus state.
   - The capability for the port `ConsumerPortId` cannot be claimed.